rsamec/react-designer-core/README.md

 react-designer-core
 =======================

-Warning - it is prototype and work in progress.

 React designer is WYSIWYG editor for **easy content creation** (legal contracts, business forms, marketing leaflets, technical guides, visual reports, rich dashboards, tutorials and other content, etc.).

 [Live demo](http://rsamec.github.io/react-designer-core/)

-It is based on separation between

-+   logical component tree - JSON simple document description - [Page Transform Tree (PTT)](https://github.com/rsamec/ptt) - it is framework agnostic definition
-+   visual component tree - [React virtual DOM](http://facebook.github.io/react) - rendering to DOM so that it maps each component (terminal node) from logical tree to react component and its properties

 ## Main goals

-+   it is aimed for developers - to use it in their own solutions
++   it is for developers - to use it in your own solutions with your own widgets (components)
-+   it is free and open source
++   it is based on simple principals
-+   it is simple by design - minimal JSON framework agnostic definition maps directly to React components
+ 	+	minimal JSON framework agnostic definition maps directly to React components
+ 	+	indepedent of react components - you can use various widgets frameworks (react-bootstrap, material-design, your company made widgets, etc.)
++ 	offers standard design components (Workplace, Container, Box, PropertyEditor,ObjectBrowser) and features
+	+	layouting - moving positions, resizing, moving up/down in component hieararchy, copying, deleting, etc.
+ 	+	component editing - property editors, inline editing - using [draftjs](https://facebook.github.io/draft-js/), streching, rotating, transforming [transhand](https://github.com/azazdeaz/transhand),etc.
+ 	+	workplace - selecting, undo/redo, previewing, import/export, etc.

+**Warning**: Nevertheless, i must repeatedly stress that it is still a prototype and work in progress.

 ## Features